aspose-3d/Aspose.3D-Doc-md/net/release-notes/release-notes-2015/aspose-3d-for-net-1-2-0-release-notes/_index.md

 Some file formats only supports triangle meshes while Aspose.3D support polygon meshes, so we added this class to allow convert a polygon-based meshes into triangle-based meshes.
 We'll add more mesh modifications in the future.

-Added several IOConfig subclasses like FBXConfig/OBJConfig/STLConfig/Discreet3DSConfig
+Added several IOConfig sub-classes like FBXConfig/OBJConfig/STLConfig/Discreet3DSConfig

-Allow user to set options during the importing/exporting like 3ds max/maya/blender did.
+Allow user to set options during the importing/exporting like 3ds max/Maya/blender did.